pulsar-edit/.github/SUPPORT.md

-Where to get support with pulsar?
+Where to get support with Pulsar?
 (Please note branding with images and styles is not finished.
 If you find any out of place references please file a issue)
 - File an issue or feature request with the respective repository
 - Check out our site! https://pulsar-edit.github.io
 - Join us at any of the following places: